PatRakowicz/BigData-Warehouse-Containerized/README.md

     etl_script.py      # fetches FRED indicators and inserts into MySQL ml/
     Dockerfile
-    ml_train.py        # loads data from MySQL and trains a RandomForest classifier
+    ml_train.py        # loads data from MySQL and trains a RandomForest classifier that predicts recession
 ```

 ---